Pekka Sassi: Abstract moving image

-Sassi's recent video installations have concentrated on dialogue between colour, light and sound.
-From a starting point in the meticulous shapes of constructivist art Sassi has moved towards an increasingly abstract expression and intuitively variable use of colour.
+From the meticulous shapes of constructivist art Sassi has moved towards increasingly abstract expression and intuitively variable use of colour.

-Moving Colours is an abstract video installation comprising a series of coloured surfaces that slowly move and change.
+Pekka Sassi's "Moving Colours" (2020) is an abstract video projection where oval surfaces slowly move and change.
 Afterimages in inverted colours make it difficult to determine where any given image begins or what colour it actually is.
 The video is accompanied by a soundscape and a series of still photos taken from the video.
+“Moving Colours” has been said to bring forth previously unnoticed facets at repeated viewings.
+Both the video projection and the series “Still Colours” have been seen to “project a sense of fleetingness and embody a host of subtleties that hinder memory recall and the accurate reproduction by use of image capture technology.”

 Festivals and exhibitions

+Pekka Sassi’s abstract video projections Colours (2016) and Moving Colours (2020) were first shown in solo exhibitions in Galleria Heino in Helsinki.
+In 2024 “Colours” (2016) was included in “Experiments in Concretism,” a collection exhibition of the Espoo Museum of Modern Art EMMA.
+In 2023, Pekka Sassi participated in the invitational exhibition “Filaments of Image and Space” set up in Paimio Sanatorium designed by Alvar Aalto.